-This course will cover the basic principles of atomic structure, electromagnetic radiation electricity, magnetism and electromagnetism.
-The student will begin with an overview of the basic laws of physics and progress to more advanced concepts which apply these laws to the operation of x-ray equipment.
-A study of the production of the x-ray beam and transformers, along with tube and machine circuitry, will help the student develop the correlation of theory and practice.
-Also, the student will learn to read tube rating charts.
-Prerequisite: MTH 103 or MTH 104, RAD 130 and RAD 131, all with a grade of "C" or better.
+This course will cover the basic principles of atomic structure, electromagnetic radiation energy, and electromagnetism.
+The student will begin with an overview of the basic laws of physics, and progress to more advanced concepts which apply these laws to radiography.
+A study of the x-ray imaging system and circuitry, x-ray tube, and x-ray production will help the student develop the correlation of theory and practice.

+Prerequisites: MTH 103, MTH 104, or MTH 130; RAD 135, and RAD 131, all with a grade of "C" or better.